Integration questions in separably good characteristics: Lg --infinitesimal saturation and proof of Theorem

-\begin{remark} When $p>\h(G)$ J-P. Serre shows in \cite[Part 2, Lecture 2, Theorem 1.3]{SER} that there actually exists a unique Springer isomorphism for $G$ which is nothing but the classical exponential map truncated at the power $p$ (as it follows from \cite[4.4, Corollary]{MAUS} that any $p$-nilpotent element $x \in \mathfrak{g}$ satisfies the following identity $x^{[p]} = 1$ when $p>\h(G)$).
+\begin{remark} As mentioned in the preamble of section \ref{Springer_iso} when $p>\h(G)$ the only Springer isomorphism for $G$ that restricts to $\exp_B: \mathfrak{u_b} \rightarrow U_B$, whose tangent map is the identity and that is compatible with the $p$-power is nothing but the classical exponential map truncated at the power $p$ (this last condition is not necessary here).
 In this framework, being $\phi$-infinitesimally saturated is nothing but being $\exp$-saturated, i.e. being infinitesimally saturated as defined by P. Deligne in \cite[Définition 1.5]{D1}). \end{remark}

 This being introduced we can show the following lemma which states that the generated subgroup $J_{\mathfrak{u}}$ seems to be the good candidate to integrate $\mathfrak{u}$ in general.